-In 2017, UNAMA documented 639 civilian casualties (164 deaths and 475 injured) as a result of explosive remnants of war,74 marking a 12 per decrease from 2016 and the first year-on-year decrease recorded since UNAMA began documenting civilian casualties in 2009.75 The decrease may be attributed to correlated reductions in civilian casualties from the use of indirect fire from weapons such as mortars, rockets, and grenades in civilian populated areas, particularly by Pro-Government Forces.
+In 2017, UNAMA documented 639 civilian casualties (164 deaths and 475 injured) as a result of explosive remnants of war,74 marking a 12 per cent decrease from 2016 and the first year-on-year decrease recorded since UNAMA began documenting civilian casualties in 2009.75 The decrease may be attributed to correlated reductions in civilian casualties from the use of indirect fire from weapons such as mortars, rockets, and grenades in civilian populated areas, particularly by Pro-Government Forces.
 Other factors such as the clearance of explosive remnants of war from the battlefield, together with ongoing education programs and the marking of suspect hazard areas also contributed to the 12 per cent decrease.
-Additionally, changes in conflict dynamics related to ground fighting likely played an important role in reducing civilian casualties from explosive remnants of war.76 Despite the decrease compared to 2016, levels of civilian casualties from unexploded ordnance remained far above figures recorded in 2015 and before.77
+Additionally, changes in conflict dynamics related to ground fighting likely played an important role in reducing civilian casualties from unexploded ordnance remained far above figures recorded in 2015 and before.77

-Explosive remnants of war continued to disproportionately impact children, who comprised 81 per cent of all casualties in 2017.
-UNAMA documented 518 child casualties (142 deaths and 376 injured) from explosive remnants of war, including 440 boys.78 Children who survived encounters with explosive
+Explosive remnants of war continued to disproportionately impact children, who comprised 81 per cent of all civilian casualties from explosive remnants of war in 2017.
+UNAMA documented 518 child casualties (142 deaths and 376 injured) from explosive remnants of war, including 440 boys.78 Children who survived encounters with explosive remnants of war lost legs, arms and eye-sight, and suffered other serious injuries and psychological trauma, having a lasting detrimental impact on their quality of life.